georgosgeorgos/ComputationalStatisticsBT/bayesian/Bayesian.md

 What we have seen is a degenerate case where the Beta distribution is equal to the uniform distribution: this is true when the parameters a and b are equal to 1.

-It's a particular case of a more general behavior for this two distribution: infact using as model for the data a Binomial and as prior a Beta(a,b) we know, for the theory of conjugacy, that the posterior will be always proportional to the prior and in particular egual to a new Beta(a_post,b_post) with different parameters that contain inside the information given by the data and given by the prior.
+It's a particular case of a more general behavior for this two distribution: in fact using as model for the data a Binomial and as prior a Beta(a,b) we know, for the theory of conjugacy, that the posterior will be always proportional to the prior and in particular equal to a new Beta(a_post,b_post) with different parameters that contain inside the information given by the data and given by the prior.
 For this model:

 $$a_{posterior} = a_{prior} + s  $$
 $$b_{posterior} = b_{prior} - s + n  $$